nighoggDatatype/OTOT-A2-A3/A2 Notes.md

 # Notes on commands used:
+These commands listed in this file are specifically for windows command line

 TODO: Use the notes here for final report

 TODO: In the verify steps, describe the 'ready' state

 ## Task A2.1: Deploy cluster